 Stand the kiosk in a place of honor in the class—or the office—to declare to the world the good work of the Green Corps.
 Team up with the school newspaper or radio station to create a "Good Green News" item of positive steps kids can take to make a difference to the environment.
 For broader coverage, invite the local news media to a press conference about your work.

 Finally, encourage your students to walk around it to admire all the work and ideas.
 After they've studied each of the four sides, challenge students to see how well it illustrates some of the concepts in True Green Kids by expressing it as a "put up" (opposite of a put down).
 For example, "You did a really good job using_______".
-In the computer lab, have the kids read The Plastics Pledge.
+In the computer lab, have the kids read the NO MORE PLASTIC!
+Pledge.
 Then have them fill out the Plastics Pledge student sheet.

 Have students listen to a podcast of an interview with Kim McCay, author of the book, to see why she wrote the book and why she included the activities she did.
 Discuss the author's motivations for the book and her research methods.
 Students should add their own ideas of what the book could have contained.
 Then, each student should write two questions he or she wants to ask the author in the letter each writes for the Assessment.